"Relax."

 These are the roadside tests commonly seen during a traffic stop.
 In Wisconsin, a police officer can ask you to take any number or combination of sobriety tests to determine if you're impaired.
 These tests can include a breath test, as well as other dual-attention tests, such as:

-Another test which is considered a field sobriety test during a traffic stop is the breathalyzer or BACTrack test.
+Another test that is considered a field sobriety test during a traffic stop is the breathalyzer or BACTrack test.

 While you are required by law to take the breathalyzer test after you are arrested as a condition of implied consent in Wisconsin, you are not required by law to submit to this breath test or sobriety tests in the field, unless you are a commercial driver.